johnlombardi389/recipe-ready/README.md

 1. Account Creation and Login:

 - Register a new account and log in to access Recipe Ready's features.
+- If you prefer to jump straight in, log in with the username: test, password: test

 2. Managing Pantry Ingredients: